ignatrovino12/Automated-Algorithm-Selection/README.md

 - **Dynamic Algorithm Switching**: Adapting algorithm selection in real-time based on problem instance characteristics.
 - **Multi-Agent Collaboration**: Supporting multi-agent decision-making to enable distributed solving of mTSP.
 - **Integration with Reinforcement Learning**: Using feedback mechanisms to continuously improve algorithm recommendations.

-### **Using Command-R from Cohere**
-In this project, I used **Command-R** from Cohere to process the attributes extracted from the `instances` and `algorithms` tables.
-These attributes were used to train the LLM to select the best algorithm for test instances.
-The training data included:
-- **Instance Features**: Attributes such as the number of cities, number of salesmen, average distance, and clustering metrics.
-- **Algorithm Performance Metrics**: Metrics such as total cost, normalized cost, time taken, distance gap, and efficiency.

 The trained LLM analyzes the relationships between instance features and algorithm performance to recommend the most suitable algorithm for each test instance.
 This approach leverages the power of LLMs to make data-driven decisions and improve the efficiency of algorithm selection.